The Elements of Drawing online sessions 2025

 Sessions will usually run for somewhere between 60 and 90 minutes.

-Please register for the free sessions via email at communications@guildofstgeorge.org.uk.
+If you have not attended a previous session, please register for the free sessions via email at communications@guildofstgeorge.org.uk.

 RECORDINGS OF PREVIOUS SESSIONS CAN BE FOUND HERE.